 What is a personal tutorial and pastoral support?

-This is the second and final lesson about One-to-One Tutorials.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about One-to-One Tutorials.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concepts of academic and personal tutorials

 – Focus specifically on personal tutorials about mental health and how to prepare for them

 – Learn four tips for getting the most out of personal tutorials

 Having introduced what an academic tutorial is and how students can make the most of these one-to-one learning experiences, the second chapters of this short reader on one-to-one tutorials next explores pastoral support via the personal tutorial.
 Because these tutorials are quite different in purpose and preparation, we discuss these two aspects in turn before providing students with some of the most helpful tips for success.

 What is a personal tutorial?

 While the purpose of an academic tutorial is to discuss an ongoing assignment such as an essay or dissertation, a personal tutorial is much more about the student’s mental health than their mental ability.
 As a form of pastoral support offered by many top universities, this tutorial type is intended to encourage students to reflect on their general well-being and consider if they require additional advice or support.
 Some institutes may use this time to additionally encourage students to create personal-development plans that they will aim to follow throughout the year, while others will simply want to ‘check-in’ with each student to make sure they’re OK.